wombleton/gitlaw-nz/acts/S/Submarine Cables and Pipelines Protection Act 1996.md

 ##### 15 Penalties in respect of certain offences

-*   Every person who commits an offence against [section 13][22] is liable on summary conviction,---
+*   Every person who commits an offence against [section 13][22] is liable on conviction,---

     *   (a) to a fine not exceeding $100,000, if---